-Here, in this article let us look at the various difference between solar eclipse and lunar eclipse.
+Here, in this article let us look at the various difference between a solar eclipse and lunar eclipse.

 Solar Eclipse vs Lunar Eclipse